-The coach batteries supply current to all 12-volt equipment located in the living area of the motor home.
-This includes interior lights, range exhaust fan, furnace fan, water pump, water level and holding tank gauges, 110-volt generator starting, refrigerator, bath roof vent fan, and the rear automotive heater.
+The coach batteries supply current to all-volt equipment located in the living area of the motor home.
+This includes interior lights, range exhaust fan, furnace fan, water pump, water pump, water level and holding tank gauges, 110-volt generator starting, refrigerator, bath roof vent fan, and the rear automotive heater.
 The coach battery may also be used to start the engine if the automotive battery is dead.
 Refer to "Aux.
 Start Switch."

-The coach batteries are "deep-cycle" type batteries specially designed for recreational vehicle use.
-They will provide longer lasting power than standard automotive batteries, and will withstand the frequent drainand-recharge cycles that occur under the demanding conditions of a camping outing.
+The coach battery is a "deep-cycle" type battery specially designed for recreational vehicle use.
+It will provide longer lasting power than a standard automotive battery, and it will withstand the frequent drain-and-recharge cycles that occur under the demanding conditions of a camping outing.